exposit/pythia-oracle/HELP.md

 >[Twinge] to transmit a disease, contagion, or state of being [hero's enemy]<br>
 >[Driving] to learn how to socialize [hero's heritage]

 *This actor is the hero; she is a biologically engineered vampire soldier who worked for the chief villain making more vampires for his undead armies.
-She's defected and has to learn how to fit in again with her people if she wants to survive*
+She's defected and has to learn how to fit in again with her people if she wants to survive.*

 __*Relationships*__